 Johnson & Johnson’s revenues

-Johnson & Johnson reported revenues of $18,839 million during 2Q17, a 1.9% increase as compared to 2Q16.
-The growth in revenues was 2.9% at constant exchange rates, offset by a 1% negative impact of foreign exchange.
+Johnson & Johnson reported revenues of ~$18.8 billion during 2Q17, reflecting 1.9% growth compared to 2Q16.
+The growth in revenues reached 2.9% at constant exchange rates, offset by a 1% negative impact of foreign exchange.

 The chart below shows analysts’ recommendations for Johnson & Johnson over the last 12 months.